Skip to content

 Reading

-Early reading and phonics is consistently taught through the Read Write Inc (RWInc) scheme, which begins in Nursery and progresses throughout KS1 and into KS2 where appropriate.
-See our RWInc website page for further detail.
+Early reading and phonics are consistently taught through the Read Write Inc (RWInc) scheme, which begins in Nursery and progresses throughout KS1 and into KS2 where appropriate.
+See our RWInc website page for further details.
+When children complete their phonics programme, they progress onto whole class reading sessions which develop skills in fluency, comprehension and inference skills.

 What will my child be reading?